Luchixiang/HierAFold/README.md

 # HierAFold
 Pytorch implementation of HierAFold.
-Code will be realeased soon.
+Code will be released soon.